Sinclair Pulls Segment Sharing Anti-Fauci COVID-19 Conspiracy Theory

 Except the claims weren’t really rebutted.
 Furthermore, Media Matters reported Saturday that by the time Sinclair pulled the episode, it had already aired in its original form on at least one station (in West Virginia).

-Sinclair’s Mikovitz segment follows repeated attempts by President Trump and his allies over the past few weeks to discredit Dr. Fauci, the nation’s top infectious disease expert, after he repeatedly diverged from Trump and the White House’s glass-mostly-full stance on the pandemic — even though COVID-19 is continuing to spread throughout the country and has already killed more than 145,000 Americans and infected more than 4.1 million in less than half a year.
+Sinclair’s Mikovits segment follows repeated attempts by President Trump and his allies over the past few weeks to discredit Dr. Fauci, the nation’s top infectious disease expert, after he repeatedly diverged from Trump and the White House’s glass-mostly-full stance on the pandemic — even though COVID-19 is continuing to spread throughout the country and has already killed more than 145,000 Americans and infected more than 4.1 million in less than half a year.

 According to Pew Research, local news has been an essential source of information for Americans during the pandemic.
 Sinclair, which operates in 81 television markets, emphasized on Saturday that it has been taking that responsibility very seriously.

 Sinclair’s reputation for taking Trump’s wishes seriously is more widely recognized, however.
 During the president’s first year in office, the ever-growing company mandated that its networks broadcast commentary from a former Trump aide while making an ultimately unsuccessful attempt to acquire an even larger share of America’s television stations.
-It later made local news anchors read what was essentially Trump-aligned propaganda, as well, which ultimately led to one of the most unsettling videos of 2018.
+It later made local news anchors read what was essentially Trumpist propaganda, as well, which ultimately led to one of the most unsettling videos of the Trump era.